mkermani144/docs/samba/7backup.md

 Restoring backups
 ----
 __Important note: Take care about bolder precondition.
 The main server and backup server should be exactly the same in ip address, hostname, domain provisioning, domain sid and local sid.__

-First ship the backup files from the main server to the backup server.
+First, ship the backup files from the main server to the backup server.
 Then run the following commands:
 ```bash
 rm -rf /usr/local/samba/etc
 rm -rf /usr/local/samba/private